Azure/azure-blueprints/Boilerplate/readme.md

 * Sharing blueprints
 * Keeping blueprints in source control
 * Putting blueprints in a CI/CD or release pipeline

-*There is an alternative powershell module for managing blueprints, AxAzureBlueprints, which you can [download here](https://www.powershellgallery.com/packages/AxAzureBlueprint/1.1.0).
-There are pros/cons to each one.
-I find that AxAzureBlueprints is a bit faster to push iterations because there are less parameters required for each push.*

 ## How to use this guide
 This guide references the files in the Boilerplate directory and deploys the Boilerplate blueprint as a draft definition to Azure.